ApoTheOne/apotheone.github.io/source/_posts/Intro.md

 -   Set build command as `hexo deploy --generate`
 -   Set the publish directory, ex: public.
 -   Set your branch, in my case it was 'master'
     Oh yeah, your site is up and running with continous deployment!
     Basic Tip: You might want to work on a different branch and then create a pull request for merging changes into master beanch.
     As soon as your pull request is approved and merged, you website/blog will be automatically updated.

+Note: I go through web articles, videos and books; those learnings are posted in these blogs and If I forget to mention the author, please do let me know and I will update.
+Also, I would really appreciate suggestions for improvements, Thanks.